Jim Suhler: Monkey Beat / George Thorogood and The Destroyers

 Panther Burn was released on February 18, 2014, on Underworld Records.
-Contributors to this album include Kim Wilson of The Fabulous Thunderbirds, Asleep at the Wheel's Ray Benson, Carolyn Wonderland and Jason Elmore.
+Contributors to this album included Kim Wilson of The Fabulous Thunderbirds, Asleep at the Wheel's Ray Benson, Carolyn Wonderland and Jason Elmore.
 The album was nominated by Blues Blast magazine for Best Blues Rock Album for 2014.

-The group's latest effort, Live At The Kessler (produced by Suhler), featuring 16 tracks (including two new songs) was recorded at the historic theater in Dallas on November 28, 2015, and released on June 16, 2016, also on Underworld Records.
+Live At The Kessler (produced by Suhler), featuring 16 tracks (including two new songs) was recorded at the historic theater in Dallas on November 28, 2015, and released on June 16, 2016, also on Underworld Records.

 Later career

 Also on Suhler's resume is scoring the PBS documentary Larry vs. Lockney, and having his compositions used in major motion picture releases and television worldwide.
 In 2002, Suhler fulfilled a lifelong dream by playing two shows with AC/DC during their Stiff Upper Lip Tour, in Helsinki, Finland and Hamburg, Germany.

 Suhler has also played publicly onstage with Les Paul, James Cotton, Hank Williams, Jr., Duke Robillard, Peter Wolf, Willie Nelson, Irma Thomas, Dr. John, Pinetop Perkins, Lazy Lester, Steve Miller, Elvin Bishop, Son Seals, The Fabulous Thunderbirds, Johnny Rivers, Joe Bonamassa, Cross Canadian Ragweed and others.
 Suhler also appears on the 2008 Elvin Bishop album, The Blues Rolls On.

-Suhler co-produced an album in 2010 for another Texas-based blues band, Jason Elmore & Hoodoo Witch (Jason Elmore: Lead Guitar/Vocals, Brandon Katona: Bass, Mike Talbot: Drums) entitled Upside Your Head, which received widespread acclaim.
+Suhler co-produced an album in 2010 for another Texas-based blues band, Jason Elmore & Hoodoo Witch (Jason Elmore: lead guitar/vocals, Brandon Katona: bass, Mike Talbot: drums) entitled Upside Your Head, which received widespread acclaim.
 He also contributed consulting/performance work on Hoodoo Witch's second album, Tell You What, which was released on March 19, 2013.
 This album was nominated by Blues Blast magazine for Best Blues Rock Album for 2013.

 On June 19, 2013, the Dallas Observer named Suhler number 4 on the list of "The 10 Greatest Dallas Blues Artists".

 Personal life

 In 2002, Suhler and Lauri Miles were married by the Reverend Willy G, aka Billy F Gibbons in Houston, Texas.
 Gibbons became ordained in order to perform the ceremony and has subsequently married several other couples.

-In 2007, Suhler had his divorce decree from the aforementioned wedding "blessed" by Texas humorist/writer/musician/politician Kinky Friedman.
+In 2007, Suhler had his divorce decree from the aforementioned wedding "blessed" by Texas humorist/writer/musician/politician, Kinky Friedman.

 Also in 2002, Suhler's daughter Brittany was killed in an automobile accident.
 Suhler started the Brittany Suhler Memorial Foundation in her honor.
 The acoustically driven Dirt Road was released by Topcat Records later in the year, shortly after his daughter's death.